danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `REFS`

-This is a map from variable and module-scoped names to execution nodes that refer to those variables and names, for all the references needed when parsing the language.
+This is a table from variable and module-scoped names to execution nodes that refer to those variables and names, for all the references needed when parsing the language.